advantageous/reakt-vertx/README.md

 You can also use replay promises, all promises, any promises, and other features of [Reakt](http://advantageous.github.io/reakt) to simplify async, reactive Vertx/Java development.

+You can see a [Vert.x event bus example in the wiki](https://github.com/advantageous/reakt-vertx/wiki/Reakt-Vertx-in-Action).
+If you are new to Reakt, stop by [Reakt Website](http://advantageous.github.io/reakt) and the [Reakt Wiki](https://github.com/advantageous/reakt/wiki) to learn more about Reakt promises.

 ## Getting Started
 #### maven